Natural Resources

 Soil features

-These soils are mainly susceptible to water erosion.
-The hazard of water erosion increases on slopes greater than about 15 percent.
-Low available water capacity coupled with high accumulations of lime and slow permeability strongly influences the soil-water-plant relationship.
+These soils are mainly susceptible to water erosion and, to a lesser degree, wind erosion.
+The hazard of water erosion increases where vegetative cover is not adequate (and the slope is >15 percent).
+Low available water capacity coupled with high accumulations of lime strongly influences the soil-water-plant relationship.
+The bedrock affects water movement and root penetration.
 Loss of the soil surface layer can result in a shift in species composition and/or production.

 Table 4.
 Representative soil features